What is a Nanomaterial/Nanotechnology?

 - waste should be considered hazardous (unless it can be demonstrated otherwise)

-This guidance is supported by a more detailed Standard which is available from UHSE.
+This guidance is supported by a more detailed Safety Standard and Generic Risk assessment.